Sitting Bull

 Plot

-Major Robert Parrish (Dale Robertson) of the 7th Cavalry is considered by some to be his own worst enemy because he's not a "team player".
-Formerly one of the youngest Colonels in the Union Army during the American Civil War, he is now a company commander under Lt.
-Colonel (formerly Brevet Major General during the Civil War) George Armstrong Custer (Douglas Kennedy).
+During mid-1876, the US Cavalry officer Robert Parrish (Dale Robertson) is considered by some to be his own worst enemy because he is not a "team player".
+Formerly one of the youngest colonels in the Union Army during the United States Civil War, he is now a company commander under Colonel George Armstrong Custer (Douglas Kennedy).
 His fiancée Kathy (Mary Murphy), daughter of Parrish's commanding general, breaks off their engagement because he has not risen in rank.